Laviska Shenault Jr. Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Matchup vs. Indianapolis

-- Shenault has averaged 52.5 receiving yards per game over his two career matchups against the Colts, 14.0 more than his over/under in Sunday's game.
+- Against the Colts, Shenault has averaged 52.5 receiving yards per game over his two career matchups, 14.0 more than his over/under for Sunday's game.

-- Shenault has caught a touchdown pass in every matchup versus the Colts, and had multiple TDs in one of those games.
+- Shenault, in two matchups, had a touchdown catch every time.
+And he had multiple TDs in one of those games.

-- The 274.6 passing yards the Colts give up per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Colts are allowing 274.6 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- At 2.6 passing TDs allowed per game, the Colts defense is ranked 32nd in the league.
+- The Colts' defense is 32nd in the NFL, allowing 2.6 passing touchdowns per game.

 Recent Performances